tcltk/tcl/doc/markdown/safe.md

 Safe Tcl allows a parent interpreter to create safe, restricted interpreters that contain a set of predefined aliases for the [source], [load], [file], [encoding], and [exit] commands and are able to use the auto-loading and package mechanisms.

 No knowledge of the file system structure is leaked to the safe interpreter, because it has access only to a virtualized path containing tokens.
-When the safe interpreter requests to source a file, it uses the token in the virtual path as part of the file name to source; the parent interpreter transparently translates the token into a real directory name and executes the requested operation (see the section **SECURITY** below for details).
+When the safe interpreter requests to source a file, it uses the token in the virtual path as part of the file name to source; the parent interpreter transparently translates the token into a real directory name and executes the requested operation (see the section [Security] below for details).
 Different levels of security can be selected by using the optional flags of the commands described below.

 All commands provided in the parent interpreter by Safe Tcl reside in the **safe** namespace.